isomerpages/pris-test/_visit-matters/Visit Information/How to Visit.md

 * **30 - 45 minutes** before your scheduled Face-to-face visit timing
 * **15 - 30 minutes** before your scheduled Tele-visit timing

-Visitors who are late for registration, will be issued with a queue number starting with the letter “L”.
-You will not be allowed to proceed with your original scheduled visit session but will need to have the visits rescheduled.
+Visitors who are late for registration, will not be allowed to proceed with your original scheduled visit session and will need to have the visits rescheduled.

 <u><strong>Documentation</strong></u><br>
 Visitors will be required to bring the following items for the visit registration: